programarivm/easy-acl-bundle/README.md

                 ->isAllowed('Superadmin', 'api_post_show');
 ```

-More specifically, the example below shows how a JWT token can be authorized in an [event subscriber](https://symfony.com/doc/current/event_dispatcher/before_after_filters.html#creating-an-event-subscriber):
+More specifically, the example below shows how a JWT token can be authorized in an [event subscriber](https://symfony.com/doc/current/event_dispatcher/before_after_filters.html#creating-an-event-subscriber) with the help of the permission repository.

 ```php
 // src/EventSubscriber/TokenSubscriber.php